 Quick recap of the dispute

-The UK retailer (Argos UK) alleged that Argos Systems Inc (a US computer providing CAD systems) was infringing its EU trade marks for ARGOS by allowing its argos.com domain to feature Google AdSense advertising.
+The UK retailer (Argos UK) alleged that Argos Systems Inc (a US company providing CAD systems) was infringing its EU trade marks for ARGOS by allowing its argos.com domain to feature Google AdSense advertising.
 Argos Systems had registered its domain name in 1992 and Argos UK had registered the domain name argos.co.uk in 1996.

 Argos UK did not dispute Argos Systems’ use of argos.com as a website and for email to promote its software.
-Instead, it argued that the use of the domain name in conjunction with the advertisements amounted to trade mark infringement and passing off.
+Instead, it argued that the use of argos.com in conjunction with the advertisements amounted to trade mark infringement and passing off.
 Argos Systems participated in Google’s AdSense advertising program and Argos UK’s ads were among those that appeared on Argos Systems’ website.
 This meant that indirectly the money Argos UK paid to Google (as part of the Google Adsense program) was being received by Argos Systems, as the clicks on the ads were from Argos Systems’ website.
 According to the evidence, Argos Systems earned roughly US$100,000 from the AdSense programme over a seven-year period.

 In February 2017, the High Court rejected Argos UK's action under Article 9(1)(c) of the EUTM Regulation (207/2009) on the basis that the US company's use of "Argos" did not :